erardlucien/erardlucien/README.md

 ## Plan for the future
 - learn how to program a AI-System
-- programming in Robotics 🤖
+- learn programming in Robotics 🤖
-- programming Health devices 🏥
+- learn to program medical devices 🏥

 ## Soft skills
 - I can work in team and also independently.